anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/externalHooks.md

 validation logic is written findValidationStatusService method.

-* Once API is created and validation logic is written, create communication system in Sales and Service Cloud
+* Once API is created and validation logic is written, create communication system in SAP Sales and Service Cloud
   * Enter DisplayID
   * choose outbound configuration
   * Give Host Name.
 How to get hostname is explained already in "Running backend API using postman" step of "Run Backend service".